Ioannis0228/HW1/README.md

-# HW1
+# Low-Level Hardware Design Systems I

-Project for the course "Low-level Hardware Design Systems I", 2024-25 ECE AUTH
+Project for the course **Low-Level Hardware Design Systems I**, 2024-25 ECE AUTH

+## Objective
-The project focuses on implementing a RISC-V processor in Verilog, including RTL design, testbenches, and simulation outputs.
+The project implements a RISC-V processor, including RTL design, testbenches, and simulation outputs.
+For more detailed explanations, see the [full report](Αναφορά.pdf) (in Greek).

+## Tools & Technologies
+- **Programming Languages:** Verilog
+- **Other Tools:** Icarus Verilog (Simulation), GTKWave (waveform visualization)